sariosa/cifar10-project/README.md

 Reads `outputs/baseline_results.json` to print a live accuracy comparison at the end.
 Saves final model, training curves, and results JSON to `outputs/`.

+### `src/evaluate_gradcam.py`
+- Loads the trained improved CNN from `outputs/CNN_improved.keras`
+- Evaluates the model on the CIFAR-10 test set
+- Generates a confusion matrix heatmap
+- Prints and saves a classification report
+- Shows correct and incorrect predictions with confidence scores
+- Implements Grad-CAM visualisations to highlight image regions the model focuses on
+- Prints the most common class confusions for error analysis
 ---

 ## CIFAR-100